-To find out, I started with a couple of bricks of Premo Translucent polymer clay and I used the art materials that I have on hand in my studio.
+To find out, I started with a couple of bricks of Premo Translucent polymer clay, and I used the art materials that I have on hand in my studio.
 I chose the closest color I could get to cobalt or ultramarine blue, for each of these materials.
-I was trying to eliminate color as a variable, so any differences would be due to the material.
+I was trying to eliminate color as a variable so that any differences would be due to the material.
 I just conditioned and sheeted the Premo and then spread some of the pigment on the clay, then mixed it in.
 I then made a #7 sheet with the tinted clay and cut out a circle.
 I wanted to see how strong each color was, so I tested the tinting strength by diluting the tinted clay 50/50 with fresh clay and cutting another circle.
 I did this to create 7 dilutions of 11 art materials and compared all the baked circles.

 Art Materials Tested